up42/docs/source/specifications/capabilities.rst

 The full list of build-in capabilities is available as part of the `block manifest JSON schema <http://specs.up42.com/v1/blocks/schema.json>`_.

+The meaning of those capabilities is:

+``up42.data.aoiclipped``: A multi-band geotiff.
+The name derives from the fact that data blocks using this as output capability will only provide data covering the query AOI.
+This is the standard recommended input capability for most processing blocks.

+``up42.data.scene.sentinel1_l1c_grd``: A Sentinel-1 dataset in SAFE format.
+The image will *not* be clipped to the query AOI, but always delivered in its full size.

+``up42.data.scene.sentinel2_l1c``:  A Sentinel-2 dataset in SAFE format.
+The image will *not* be clipped to the query AOI, but always delivered in its full size.

 All blocks provided by UP42 will use the ``up42.``-prefixed capabilities from this list. ``up42.`` is a protected namespace and only the UP42-defined capabilities will pass validation.
 The next section will explain how you can define and use your own custom capabilities.